Mehul2205/Cryptography-Assignments/README.md

 * Implement AES Algorithm by using the helping PDF.

 * Implement  a client  and  a  server on  different  computers.
 Perform  the  communication  between these two entities by using RSA cryptosystem.
+(Client.ipynb and Server.ipynb)

 * Implement  a  client  and  a  server  on  different  computers.
 Perform  the  authentication  of  senderbetween these two entities by using RSA digital signature cryptosystem.
+(UDPClient.ipynb and UPDServer.ipynb)

 ## Lab 6